gdks/gdks.github.io/_posts/2017-04-10-starting-a-django-project.md

 > pip install django

-We start a new Django project and change to within the project diretory.
+We start a new Django project and change to within the project directory.

 > django-admin.py startproject [projectname] && cd [projectname]